The Arts – The Creative Hub of the School

 We share ideas and support learning

-The Arts Strand is the creative hub of the school; We have a fantastic team who strive for excellence with specialisms in Art, Drama and Music.
+The Arts faculty is the creative hub of the school; We have a fantastic team who strive for excellence with specialisms in Art, Drama and Music.

 In our modern society, jobs for students with creative abilities are vast and in high demand.
 The Arts gives us the skills to think outside the box and find creative solutions to problems.
 In addition studying an arts subject has been found to raise performance in other subjects.